arive-de/Push_swap/README.md

-# Checker

-The program receives intergers,
-Programme qui reçoit sur l'entrée standards les nombres les placer dans la pile A. Va lire les commandes reçus sur la sortie standard puis les effectuer.
-A la fin aprés un CTRL + D va vérifier si la pile A est trier.
-Si c'est le cas checker écris sur la sortie standard "OK" sinon "Error".

 # Push_swap

-The aim of the project is to sort a set of integers using two stacks and the following instructions :
+The aim of the project is to sort a set of integers in pile A, using two stacks and the following instructions :

 | Code | Instruction | Action |
 | ------------- |:----------------| :-----|